Pants: Pierce Brosnan

 If Brosnan wanted his Bond to take on a tougher edge, then I'm sure that would've happened.
 You have to question why he didn't set his stall out early.

 Maybe that reflects his insecurities about playing the role, or he needed Tarantino to finally drag a decent performance out of him.
 The American director boasted it was his idea to make Casino Royale into a film:

 "The reason they did Casino Royale all comes down to me, but they said it was unfilmable".

 It sounds like Quentin is blowing too much smoke up his arse there.
 The producers always wanted to do it once they'd won the rights, which they spent decades fighting for.

 In October 2005, 37-year-old Daniel Craig was announced as Bond number six.
 Ian Fleming's 1954 novel, Casino Royale, would be the basis for the film.
 The press and Internet fanboys already had his claws in him — all because he had blonde hair, turned up to his unveiling in a life jacket, and, apparently, couldn't drive a manual car.
 I'm sure they all feel slightly silly now.

-It was time to latch on to Bourne being born and Batman beginning all over again.
-Bond was getting a reboot.
-It was out with Brosnan’s half Sean Connery/half Roger Moore, and in with Craig’s “half monk/half hitman”.
+It was time to latch on to Bourne being born, Batman beginning all over again, and Bond getting a reboot.
+It was out with Brosnan's half Sean Connery/half Roger Moore and in with Craig's "half monk/half hitman".

 Copyright © 2021 J W Emery Ltd. All rights reserved.